BRICS: Other initiatives

 The New Development Bank plans on giving out $15 billion to member states to help their struggling economies.
 Member countries are hoping for a smooth comeback and a continuation of economic trade pre-COVID-19.
 The 2020 BRICS summit was held virtually in St. Petersburg, Russia, and discussed how to handle the COVID-19 pandemic and how to fix the multilateral system via reforms.
 During the 13th BRICS summit, in 2021, Indian Prime Minister Narendra Modi called for a transparent investigation into the origins of COVID-19 under the World Health Organization with the full cooperation of "all countries", and Chinese leader Xi Jinping spoke directly afterwards, calling on BRICS countries to "oppose politicisation" of the process.

 In May 2023, South Africa announced that it would be giving diplomatic immunity to Vladimir Putin and other Russian officials so that they could attend the 15th BRICS Summit despite the ICC arrest warrant for Putin.
 In July 2023, the Russian president announced that he would not personally attend the BRICS summit in Johannesburg on 22–24 August despite good relations with the South African government.
-Russian news channels noted that Putin would remotely participate online in all BRICS leaders' sessions, including its Business Forum, and also deliver his remarks virtually.
+Russian news channels noted that Putin would remotely participate online in all BRICS leaders' sessions, including the Business Forum, and also deliver his remarks virtually.

 In the first 15 years of BRICS, it produced hundreds of decisions and complied with a majority of them.
 BRICS has established almost 60 intra-group institutions and a network including think tanks and dialogues in various areas.
 The group has an agenda of over 30 subjects.
 These groups include: BRICS Business Council, BRICS Think Tanks Council, BRICS Women's Business Alliance, BRICS Business Forum, and the BRICS Academic Forum.
 At Kazan the establishment of a BRICS Deep-Sea Resources International Research Center and a BRICS Digital Ecosystem Cooperation Network was announced.

-In 2021, BRICS formally agreed to work together to build a satellite constellation and share remote sensing satellite data from this.
-The constellation will have six existing satellites from China, Russia and India.
+In 2021, BRICS formally agreed to work together to build a satellite constellation and share remote sensing satellite data from it.
+The constellation will have six existing satellites from China, Russia, and India.
 In 2023, Russia proposed that the other BRICS members could build a joint research station on its space station.

 Discussions

 BRICS has been involved in discussions related to areas of conflict and humanitarian crises such as Afghanistan, Gaza, Lebanon, Sudan, Haiti, Syria and Ukraine.
 NATO air strikes in Libya were discussed during the third summit.
-In 2023, South African chair President Cyril Ramaphosa condemned the Gaza war.
-In 2024, a joint statement slamming Israel's attacks in Gaza was made by the foreign ministers of BRICS.
+In 2023, South African President Cyril Ramaphosa condemned the conflict in Gaza during an extraordinary virtual summit.
+In June 2024, BRICS foreign ministers issued a joint statement condemning military attacks and civilian casualties in the Gaza Strip.